HusseinTermos/AUBoutique/README.md

-# EECE 351 Project Phase 1
+# EECE 351 Project Phase 2

 ## Welcome to AUBoutique!

 AUBoutique is a platform that facilitates the buying and selling of different items such as craftwork, art, and gadgets.
-It supports showcasing items and real-time messaging between buyers and sellers.
+It supports showcasing items, real-time messaging between buyers and sellers, currency conversions and much more.

 ## How to Run the Code

 ### Running the Server
 To run the server, run:

-	cd server
-	python main.py PORT
+	python server/main.py PORT
 where `PORT` is the port you wish to run the server on

 ### Running the Client
 To run the client, run:

-	cd client
 	python client.py

 ## Dependencies